mohammadshahidzade/starter-hugo-academic/content/project/reliability-of-bayesian-neural-networks/index.md

   focal_point: Smart
   preview_only: false
 ---
 In this project, I studied the Reliability of Bayesian DNNs against fault injections.
-Furthermore, I proposed a new way to improve their robustness by using statistical information of Bayesian networks and uncertainty estimation.
-I used Python/PyTorch to implement this project.
+1) I proposed a new way to improve their robustness by using statistical information of Bayesian networks and uncertainty estimation.
+2) I used Python/PyTorch to implement this project.